 - Diabetes and Obesity: A Harvard study followed the health results of a test group.
 As exposure to light at night was gradually increased, blood sugar levels increased as well – a sign of pre-diabetes.

-Introducing: SCS Sleep Technology, The NATURAL Sleep Aid
+Introducing: Harth Sleep Technology, The NATURAL Sleep Aid

 Melatonin is secreted by the pineal glands and is a key hormone in regulating the sleep/wake cycle, also known as circadian rhythm.